 - To educate the public on when an animal truly needs help.

-- Provide the public with educational and resourceful information about wildlife through our wildlife hotline.
+- Provide the public with educational and resourceful information about wildlife through our hotline.

-- To provide a transportation link between injured animals and rehabilitators.
+- Provide a transportation link between injured animals and rehabilitators.

-- Support local rehabilitators through donations of food and materials.
+- Support local rehabilitators through donations of food & materials.

 - Develop a training manual for rescue techniques.

 WildNet gives the public immediate information about wildlife in need.

 When necessary, volunteers will also help with transportation of the animal to a rehabilitator or veterinarian.
 Piedmont Wildlife Center provides supplies and support for rehabilitators and veterinarians collaborating with WildNet, as needed.